integr8ly/ci-cd/docs/delorean/configuring-jenkins.md

 ```

 ### SSH and Git Configuration
+Ensure the root user has a `.ssh` directory and all required `authorized_keys` and private keys are available within this directory in order to ssh into this node.

 Create a `jenkins` user and add it to the group `wheel`

 #### Configure sudo